Proof complexity of positive branching programs

-\todo{check statement. maybe only state for theorems without extension variables, and mention stronger completeness in commentary} \begin{proposition} [Soundness and completeness, \cite{DBLP:conf/csl/BussDasKnop20}] $\elndt$ proves a sequent $\Gamma \seqar \Delta$ (without extension variables) if and only if $\bigwedge \Gamma \cimp \bigvee \Delta$ is valid. \end{proposition} One sanity check here is that the set of valid extension-free sequents is indeed $\coNP$-complete, and so comprises an adequate logic for proof complexity.
+\begin{proposition} [Soundness and completeness, \cite{DBLP:conf/csl/BussDasKnop20}] $\elndt$ proves a sequent $\Gamma \seqar \Delta$ (without extension variables) if and only if $\bigwedge \Gamma \cimp \bigvee \Delta$ is valid. \end{proposition} One sanity check here is that the set of valid extension-free sequents is indeed $\coNP$-complete, and so comprises an adequate logic for proof complexity.
 This is shown explicitly in \cite{DBLP:conf/csl/BussDasKnop20}, but is also subsumed by the analogous statement for the `positive' fragment of this language that we consider in the next section, namely \cref{prop:val-pos-seqs-conp-complete}.